 Massage Your Feet

 Make sure you keep a mobility ball, tennis ball, or golf ball in your desk or drawer at home for an inexpensive and effective massage tool.
 The mobility ball can help you massage your feet and provide pain relief and comfort all day long.
 You can use it while seated at work or take a break from standing to massage your feet by applying steady pressure on your feet.
 When you reach the sensitive spots, apply a steady pressure without moving the ball for a few seconds, and then continue massaging the other parts of your foot.
+You can also use a vibrating foot massager to ease the pain.

 The pressure applied on your feet when massaging distracts all your pain receptors and sends blood to the affected parts of your feet.
 Massaging your feet also breaks down improperly healed tears of the plantar fascia.
 For soothing cold therapy, you can place your ball in the freezer in the morning and use it later in the day to massage your feet.